A Simple Piece of Advice: Be Nice!

 I've witnessed cliques in the locker room singling out individual players for apparently no reason at all...other than to be mean or a bully.

 I've seen it spill out on to the ice with ridiculous cheapshots on a teammate during practices.

-I know it's in some people's nature to be like that but, I swear, in some instances it's almost encouraged by parents.
+I know it's in some people's nature to be like that and, in some ways, an ingrained part of hockey culture but, I swear, in some instances it's almost encouraged by parents.